antonio490/VControl/git-clase1.md

 ### Multiple files commits

-git log --stat.
 It shows number of insertions, deletions and number of files that have changed on each commit.

 <kbd>git log --stat </kbd>